 Experts are amazingly curious when they want to know each detail regarding their subjects of interest.
-At some point, an unfamiliar of any domain of expertise may fail to understand what can be a motive behind scratching to get what we always think we know.
-However, what makes ‘pundit’ to be famous is how they dig deeper and tries to deconstruct the details.
-By trying hard to grapple everything, experts can bring up some features that may sound irrelevant in the context of knowledge production.
+At some point, some people’s unfamiliarity with any domain of expertise may fail to understand what can be a motive behind scratching to get what we always think we know.
+However, what makes a ‘pundit’ famous is how they dig deeper and try to deconstruct the details.
+By trying hard to grapple with everything, experts can bring up some features that may sound irrelevant in the context of knowledge production.
 Would this be the flip side of expertise?
-To some extent, some of these unnoticed―unnecessary features may harm some individuals, especially when they refer to violent environment.
+To some extent, some of these unnoticed, unnecessary features may harm some individuals, especially when they refer to a violent environment.

 Moreover, expertise can likely fall within a “raw generalization” of their perceptions by simply applying what they have seen from X individuals to Y gentlemen.
-This post recapitulates few features from Jason Stearns’ book; which need to be well written and noted as part of knowledge production.
-One of these is “Circumcision” of Banyamulenge which sounds irrelevant in terms of knowledge production though it might be harming.
-However, his book is worthy reading as it contains many characteristics of the complex Eastern Congo violence.
+This post recapitulates a few features from Jason Stearns’ book, which need to be reviewed and noted as part of knowledge production.
+One of these is “Circumcision” of Banyamulenge, which sounds irrelevant in terms of knowledge production, though it might be harming.
+However, his book is worthy of reading as it contains many characteristics of the complex Eastern Congo violence.
 Thus, this article agrees with many of the aspects presented by the author.
-I believe that it would be hard to contest Jason’s expertise in Eastern Congo experience.
+I believe that it would be hard to contest Jason’s expertise in the Eastern Congo experience.
 His book stands among my favorite scholars I have been referring to whenever looking back to see “who we are”.
-Besides its relevance, failing to mention such minor misinterpretation would lead to tremendous effects through reproduction and retransmission of scholarships and knowledge.
+Besides its relevance, failing to mention such minor misinterpretations would lead to tremendous effects through the reproduction and retransmission of scholarships and knowledge.
 Many would agree that minor omissions have been exploited by manipulators and led to huge and unpredictable consequences.

-I am indebted to Alex who has indicated to me one of the two ideas to be discussed in this post.
-If it was not his chat, I wouldn’t have easily realized that I am allegedly not “circumcised” as per Jason.
-Whenever I have read the argument, I kept feeling that this was others’ stance which Stearns was trying to quote.
-In end, following a long discussion with Alex, I came to realize that Jason has simply been convinced that around hundred thousand Banyamulenge are in large uncircumcised.
-Nonetheless, I would apologize if any misinterpretation from my side had occurred in reading Stearns’ formulation.
-I wondered and keep wondering how come so that an expert can easily know who are circumcised among males belonging to any given ethnic group.
-Besides the matter of circumcision, this post questions Stearns’ stance of downplaying the declaration of the former South-Kivu’s Governor Lwabanji Lwashi Ngabo.
-Lwabanji Lwashi Ngabo is currently the South-Kivu Interior Minister within Gwabidje’s team.
+I am indebted to Alex for indicating one of the two ideas discussed in this post.
+Without his input, I may not have realized that, according to Jason, I am allegedly not “circumcised.”
+Each time I encountered this argument, I believed it reflected others’ positions, which Stearns sought to quote.
+However, after a lengthy discussion with Alex, I understood that Jason has simply accepted the claim that nearly a hundred thousand Banyamulenge are, in large numbers, uncircumcised.
+I would nonetheless apologize if I misinterpreted Stearns’ formulation.
+I continue to wonder how an expert could confidently assess circumcision status for males in any ethnic group.
+In addition to the circumcision issue, this post questions Stearns’ stance on downplaying the statement made by the former Governor of South-Kivu, Lwabanji Lwashi Ngabo, who is currently the South-Kivu Interior Minister in Gwabidje’s team.

 Fascinating “Dancing in the Glory of the Monsters”

-As someone who has written books and many academic articles―papers on the Eastern Congo, this post refers specifically to one of Jason’s fascinating book.
-The title of the fascinating book is “Dancing in the Glory of the Monsters: The Collapse of the Congo and the Great War of Africa” published in 2011.
-I largely agree in his understanding of what are the root causes of the Eastern Congo conflict.
+As someone who has written books and many academic articles―papers on the Eastern Congo, this post refers specifically to one of Jason’s fascinating books.
+The title of the fascinating book is “Dancing in the Glory of the Monsters: The Collapse of the Congo and the Great War of Africa”, published in 2011.
+I largely agree with his understanding of what are the root causes of the Eastern Congo conflict.
 The book covers Zairean state fragility since its creation up to recently.
-The state decay for decades have widen frustration that in turn fuels violence.
+The state’s decay for decades has widened frustration that, in turn, fuels violence.
 Dancing in the Glory of the Monster presents clearly the challenge of failing to redistribute public resources and its effects on pushing young people to violence.
 He likely agrees with Nzongola-Ntalaja on how a “real scandal” in Congo is that the “geological scandal” has failed to redistribute national wealth since King Leopold II up to Kabila.

 Moreover, Stearns exposes clearly how the Congolese society is challenged and remain inclined onto ethnicity.
-Ethnic group has occupied a primary position whenever someone needs to undertake any initiative.
+An ethnic group has occupied a primary position whenever someone needs to undertake any initiative.
 This post could fall or be interpreted by Jason as falling in the same line of ethnicity.
-The sense of commonly shared nation is yet dragging behind and violence falls into intractability.
-Even revolutionaries/armed combatants willing to bring change are constrained by this sort of thinking that leans to ethnicity.
-Strikingly, violence ethnically oriented had created “popular prejudices” that keep fueling a cycle of massacres-killings.
-Stearns stresses mainly on how any incident can revive memories; and hence, leading to endless killing in which everyone does not want to see others’ plights.
+The sense of a commonly shared nation is yet dragging behind, and violence falls into intractability.
+Even revolutionaries/armed combatants willing to bring change are constrained by this sort of thinking that leans towards ethnicity.
+Strikingly, violence ethnically oriented had created “popular prejudices” that keep fueling a cycle of massacres and killings.
+Stearns mainly stresses how any incident can revive memories, and hence, lead to endless killing, in which everyone does not want to see others’ plights.

-Specifically, social and political projects are grounded on ethnic lenses.
-Stearns sees this mobilization as “usually exclusive in nature and does not form an equitable or truly democratic basis for the distribution of state resources…” (Stearns 2011:216).
-He rather warned that “It will take generations to rebuild institutions or social organizations that can challenge the current predatory state without resorting to ethnicity”.
-His warning seems bringing up an idea of a cycle of violence that would remain for years to come.
+Specifically, social and political projects are grounded in ethnic lenses.
+Stearns sees this mobilisation as “usually exclusive in nature and does not form an equitable or truly democratic basis for the distribution of state resources…” (Stearns 2011:216).
+He rather warned that “It will take generations to rebuild institutions or social organisations that can challenge the current predatory state without resorting to ethnicity”.
+His warning seems to bring up an idea of a cycle of violence that would remain for years to come.
 “Dancing in the Glory of the Monsters”?
-A very worth reading for anyone willing to see how others see us.
+A very worthwhile read for anyone willing to see how others see us.

-Against this background, Stearns failed to consider dynamics around customary “rituals”.
+Against this background, Stearns failed to consider the dynamics around customary “rituals”.
 While Stearns would have unlikely undertaken an experiment to determine how many went through this ritual circumcision, he strongly confirmed that “Banyamulenge are usually not circumcised” (Stearns 2011:63).
 Usually not circumcised?
 He is totally wrong.
-I argue that, unless someone spends decades on watching and capturing pictures/taking notes of people taking shower on Kalimabenge/Karyamabenge river, so that s/he bring up such generalization.
+I argue that, unless someone spends decades on watching and capturing pictures, taking notes of people taking a shower on the Kalimabenge/Karyamabenge river, so that s/he bring up such generalisation.
 Why Karyamabenge?
-Those who are familiar with this type of open-air shower facilities would get the meaning of my viewpoint.
-This is an open-air space where people used to take shower while coming from the highlands.
+Those who are familiar with this type of open-air shower facility would get the meaning of my viewpoint.
+This is an open-air space where people used to take a shower while coming from the highlands.

-At some point and this would be elaborated later, Stearns had likely downplayed Lwabanji’s declaration that culminated in mass killings in Baraka, Uvira, Mutarule, Kamanyola, Lweba, Ngandja… While trying to elaborate on the meaning of Lwabanji’s declaration that ordered military and security services to round up Banyamulenge community, Stearns (2011:58) states that
+At some point, and this would be elaborated later, Stearns had likely downplayed Lwabanji’s declaration that culminated in mass killings in Baraka, Uvira, Mutarule, Kamanyola, Lweba, Ngandja… While trying to elaborate on the meaning of Lwabanji’s declaration that ordered military and security services to round up the Banyamulenge community, Stearns (2011:58) states that:

 “Lwabanji later protested that the regrouping of the Banyamulenge community was for their own protection, and in villages in Zaire, not in Rwanda.
 His explanation was to little avail; for the Banyamulenge, his name was henceforth tied to eviction from their country”